Brahma-fi/console-kit/README.md

 To quickly bootstrap your ConsoleKit project, you can use our [scaffold agent repository](https://github.com/Brahma-fi/scaffold-agent)

-[![YouTube](http://i.ytimg.com/vi/pLGP0Ag1Y8M/hqdefault.jpg)](https://www.youtube.com/watch?v=pLGP0Ag1Y8M)
+Check out the ConsoleKit video explainer and setup workshop below [![YouTube](http://i.ytimg.com/vi/pLGP0Ag1Y8M/hqdefault.jpg)](https://www.youtube.com/watch?v=pLGP0Ag1Y8M)

 The scaffold repository includes a collection of example implementations showcasing how to build autonomous DeFi agents using ConsoleKit.
 This repository demonstrates integration patterns ranging from LLM-powered execution to automated DeFi workflows.